unfoldtoolbox/UnfoldMixedModels.jl/docs/src/91-developer.md

 - If there is an associated issue, add the issue number.
 - If there is no associated issue, **and the changes are small**, add a prefix such as "typo", "hotfix", "small-refactor", according to the type of update.
-- If the changes are not small and there is no associated issue, then create the issue first, so we can properly discuss the changes.
+- If the changes are not small and there is no associated issue, then either create an issue first, or discuss in another channel with the maintainers.
 - Use dash separated imperative wording related to the issue (e.g., `14-add-tests`, `15-fix-model`, `16-remove-obsolete-files`).

 ### Commit message